 Current Regulatory Environment

+The wholesale natural gas market in Canada was deregulated in 1986 and since that wholesale transactions have been free of government price regulation.
+Participants in the market presently include: producers, distribution utilities, end-users, cogenerators and marketers who are all entitled to open, non-discriminatory access to pipeline transportation capacity.
+Natural gas transportation rates on the various intra-provincial and inter-provincial pipelines continues to be regulated.
+The only other remaining form of regulation relates to the requirement that exporters of natural gas hold provincial and/or federal regulatory approval to export natural gas from the province or country.

-At the wholesale level, there is very little relevant regulation.
-However, on the sale of all Canadian gas, a Goods and Services Tax (GST) of 7% is levied and passed through to end-users.
+There is taxation on the sale of all Canadian gas, a Goods and Services Tax (GST) of 7% is levied and passed through to end-users.
 American end-users must pay GST, but are eligible to receive a refund from the Canadian government.

 Market Conventions

-Market prices in Alberta and British Columbia are quote two different ways.
-In Alberta Prices are quoted in C$/GJ with the standard volume either being 5000 or 10000 GJ’s.
-A normal gas year goes from Nov.
+Market prices in Alberta and British Columbia are quoted differently.
+Prices in Alberta are quoted in Canadian Dollars per Giga Joule ($/GJ) with the standard volume either being 5000 or 10000 GJ’s.
+A normal gas year runs from Nov.
 1st until Oct.
 31st of the following year.
-Swaps are normally quoted as summer (April – Oct.), winter (Nov.-Mar.), and rest of gas year.
-Markets are normally C$0.005 wide through the first year and then widen out beyond the first year.
-After the first eighteen months markets normally get quoted annually with a Nov 1st start date or as a year on year spread.
-The convention is that minimum increments are C$0.00025/GJ.
-Physical gas is normally settled on the 25th of the following month while financial transactions are normally sttled on the 5th day of the month one the index is determined.
-Inner-data publishes the commonly traded index in a publication called Canadian Gas Price Reporter (CGPR).
-Financial options are automatically settled upon determination of the index and physical options are generally exercised three business days prior the relevant month and premiums are paid two working days after the deal is struck.
+Swaps are normally quoted as either summer (April to October.), winter (November to March.), or rest of gas year.
+After the first eighteen months, markets normally are quoted annually with a November 1st start date or as a year on year spread.
+The convention is for minimum increments of C$0.00025/GJ.
+Physical gas is normally settled on the 25th day of the following month while financial transactions are normally settled on the 5th day follwoing the date of index determination.
+Inner-Data publishes the commonly traded index in a publication called Canadian Gas Price Reporter (CGPR).
+Financial options are automatically settled upon determination of the index and physical options are generally exercised three business days prior to the relevant month and premiums are paid two working days after the deal is struck.

-Convention in B.C. only differs in the units of measure.
-Prices are quoted in US$/MMBtu and a standard trade is either 5000 or 10000 MMBtus.
+Conventions in British Columbia only differ in respect of the units of quotation.
+Prices are quoted in US Dollars per Million Btu (US$/MMBtu) and a standard trade is either 5000 or 10000 MMBtus.

-Note 1,2,3,4,5,7, 9 “Natural Gas Market Assessment Ten Years after Deregulation” 1996 National Energy Board.

-Note 6, 8, 10, 11,12, 13, 14 “Long-term Canadian Natural Gas Contracts: An Update” 1997 National Energy Board.

-Note 16 “Introduction to Canadian Natural Gas Marketing” Presentation by Phoenix Gas Marketing Consultants Inc. 1999